gopro/labs/docs/control/notes/README.md

 - All the features and fixes of HERO11 Labs 1.20.70, minus on-screen and GPS features.

+## MAX

+### 2.00.75 - Apr 27, 2023
+- Updates to the new Labs script language recently released for HERO11 Black and Mini.
+This allows for If-This-Then-That camera for customize camera triggers using a good range of system properties like: acceleration and gyroscope levels, battery level, GPS distance and precision, camera speed, loop count, scene motion and recording and USB status.
+- Added support for BITR command for enhanced bitrate control.
+360 HEVC can be increased from 60 up to 100Mb/s (90Mb/s good for most SD media)
+- Added support for WAKE command, for auto boot the camera upon USB power.
+- Added support for small logo overlays in 360 (and color bars for testing)
+- improvements to motion detection
+- improvements to histogram
+- many smaller bug fixes for Labs

+### 2.00.71 - January 2021
+ - The first Labs release for MAX

 ## HERO10 Black

 ### 1.50.70 - Dec, 2022